openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     //
     //   Input:
     //   mlkemKeyShare   - the ML-KEM key share encoded as an octet string
-    //   mlkemCipherText - the ML-KEM ciphertext encoded as an octet string
-    //   mlkemPublicKey  - The ML-KEM public key of the recipient as an octet string
     //   ecdhKeyShare    - the ECDH key share encoded as an octet string
     //   ecdhCipherText  - the ECDH ciphertext encoded as an octet string
     //   ecdhPublicKey   - The ECDH public key of the recipient as an octet string